IELTS Summary Completion Reading Practice

 Nobel Prize winner Dr. Elie Metchnikoff was one of the first scientists to recognize the benefits of eating fermented foods.
 His research in the early 1900’s focused on the Bulgarians.
 He believed the daily ingestion of yogurt was a major contribution to their superior health and longevity.

 Bulgarians perfected the art of detoxifying and preserving milk (removing the lactose and predigesting the proteins) and transforming it into yogurt and cheese.
 For centuries, Europeans used wine as a source of clean, durable water.
 The Caucasians used Kefir grains for the same purpose: detoxify milk products to make Kefir.
-Vegetables were also fermented to preserve them from spoilage, such as kimchi in Korea.
-Most of the pickled products found on our grocery shelves were at one time a fermented product: pickles, saurkraut, and even catsup (a Chinese word for pickled fish brine).
-However, since fermentation isn’t always a uniform process, manufacturers found another way to make these products.
+A range of vegetables were also fermented to preserve them from spoilage in many countries by individual households, such as kimchi in Korea and sauerkraut in Germany, both being predominantly made from cabbage.
+However, the fermentation process was too lengthy and not uniform so for wide scale food production manufacturers turned to pickling instead.
+Most of the pickled products found on our supermarket shelves today were at one time a fermented product, including kimchi, sauerkraut, catsup (Chinese word for pickled fish brine) and English pickles made from either vegetables or fruit.

 Questions 1-6

-Complete the summary using the list of words (A-J) below.
-Write the correct letter on your answer sheet, in boxes 1-6
+Complete the summary below by selecting the right word from the list (A-J) below.
+Write the correct letter for your answer.

 International Uses for Fermentation